 Aullak, sangilivallianginnatuk “Going Off, Growing Strong” Program

 First started in 2009, the SEAS initiative has supported youth in four communities in the Great Bear Rainforest of British Columbia as well as the Lutsel K'e Dene community in in the Northwest Territories.
-Working collaboratively with TNC Canada, each community partner develops and designs a program uniquely suited to the community's priorities, needs and opportunities for engaging youth in stewardship learning and activities.
+Working collaboratively with Nature United each community partner develops and designs a program uniquely suited to the community's priorities, needs and opportunities for engaging youth in stewardship learning and activities.
 Programs integrate traditional and cultural knowledge with western science approaches, and typically have both a school component and a summer internship component.
 Interns are often paired with Guardian Watchmen for some portion of their summer training.

 Supporting Emerging Aboriginal Stewards (SEAS) Community Initiative